shivtg0912/event-planner/AILog.md

 ---

-### Prompt 5: Codebase Review and Rollback

-**Prompt:** "read the codebase again and till now generate what all has been done.
-I rollbacked some changes and want to start from here"

-**Resulting Changes:**
-- The assistant analyzed the codebase and found that the events API and the sign-in page had been rolled back.
-- A summary of the project's state was provided.
-- An import issue in `src/app/api/auth/[...nextauth]/route.ts` was corrected.

----

-### Prompt 6: Re-create Sign-in Page

-**Prompt:** "create the signin page first"

-**Resulting Changes:**
-- Re-created the sign-in page at `src/app/auth/signin/page.tsx`.

----

 ### Prompt 7: Implement Sign-up Page

-**Prompt:** "Implement the sign up/registration page too in cohesion with the sign in page (the button should toggle accordingly)"
+**Prompt:** "Implement the sign in and sign up/registration page too in cohesion with the sign in page (the button should toggle accordingly)"

 **Resulting Changes:**
 - Created the registration API route at `src/app/api/auth/register/route.ts`.
 - Created the sign-up page at `src/app/auth/signup/page.tsx`.
+- Created the sign-in page at `src/app/auth/signin/page.tsx`.
 - Added links to toggle between the sign-in and sign-up pages.

 ---